c0rNCh1p/TacOS/tacOS/airootfs/etc/skel/.config/awesome/readme.md

 shortcuts for window management, a nicely styled theme with a custom icon set, and a variety of system menus and widgets.
 #### Installation
-This AwesomeWM configuration is part of a larger operating system created with Archiso.
-The installation of dependencies and the configuration itself is handled automatically during the OS installation.
+The installation of dependencies and initialization is handled automatically during the OS installation.
 No manual installation steps are immediately required.
 If all which is needed from this repo is the Awesome config, feel free to save and run this shell script provided below, be sure to make it executable (chmod explained in main readme):
 ```sh
 #!/bin/bash
 read -rep 'Is AwesomeWM installed?'
 ANS